 A Typical Conversion Funnel…

-Create a map which graphically depicts the purchase journey.
+Create a map that graphically depicts the purchase journey.
 Design the steps in the process in a visual sequence.
-If necessary use the services of a graphic designer (or a big whiteboard).
+If necessary use the services of a graphic designer (or at least a whiteboard).
 Moreover, use the data from Google Analytics and other sources to pinpoint the user’s pain points that need to be improved or eliminated.